 Answer: Periodically the Post Office Radio Inspectors would come out to Great Barrier but the policeman out on Great Barrier was a good friend of ours.
 He let us know when they were going to be out there and he organised interesting activities for them.
 He took them fishing, he took them hunting, diving ….
 They didn’t have a lot of time ….
 When George retired from being the constable out there, he set up a marine VHF station on Great Barrier on Channel 1.
 Don’t know whether you ever remember that?

 So there we were – we had this great new mast and new ship and we had the mooring buoy and everything there.
 But the ship was pretty hard to handle with the windage and the weight of this huge mast.
 The skipper had quite a bit of difficulty handling it.
 The Kapuni had an unusual propulsion system.
-It had 4 6 cylinder Fordson tractor engines geared together onto one shaft and so we had a certain amount of redundancy in the engine room – we could run on 2 engines or 3 engines or 4 engines but it still was rather underpowered and difficult to manage.
+It had four 6 cylinder Fordson tractor engines geared together onto one shaft and so we had a certain amount of redundancy in the engine room – we could run on 2 engines or 3 engines or 4 engines but it still was rather underpowered and difficult to manage.
 At one stage they broke free from the mooring with all this extra windage and everything.
 I must say the mast really loaded up the transmitter wonderfully, excellent antenna, we could crank up over 2 kilowatts no problem at all.
 It really loaded it up beautifully.
 So that they were having difficulty controlling the ship and it almost ran aground at Tiri, but they weathered the storm and it got towed back into Auckland and eventually they discovered that the rudder had fallen off.
-They had to put an emergency, fabricated little rudder blade.
+They had to put an emergency, fabricated wooden rudder blade.

 The next excitement was on the 9th April 1968.